graydon/ivy-notes/markdown/declared variable.md

 If a variable is not immutable, it is a [[state variable]] that can be [[assignment|assigned]] during an action.

+A local variable without an initial assignment is equivalent to assigning a [[nondeterministic choice]] for the variable's initial value.

 ## Examples:

 ### Example: immutable variable